ShufflerBardOnTheEdge/MemPrO/README.md

 >pip install MemPrO

-There may be additional steps after this to deal with paths
+There may be additional steps after this to deal with paths.

+MemPrO is also accessible on Google Colab via the link [ADD LINK].
+The Colab will contain instructions for use.

 ## Outputs